-iv.
-The project may have the potential to affect historic properties and/or tribal resources if 1) historic resource agencies and/or tribes respond within 30 calendar days of notification with concerns, 2) historic properties eligible for listing, or potentially eligible for listing in the NRHP, are present or 3) tribal resources are known to be present.
+The project may have the potential to affect historic properties and/or tribal resources if 1) notification recipients respond within 30 calendar days of notification with concerns, 2) historic properties eligible for listing, or potentially eligible for listing in the NRHP, are present or 3) tribal resources are known to be present.
 The USACE may need to further review the project to confirm potential effects to historic properties and/or tribal resources.
-A PCN is required for any activity that will adversely affect a historic property and/or tribal resource.
+A PCN is required for any activity that may affect a historic property.